Workshops / Guided Adventures

 Are you flying solo and hoping to "tag along"?

 Guiding is a great option for those who would like to spend some time photographing nature, wildlife, landscapes or waterfalls, but don't know where to go, or -- for safety, fun or just plain, old-fashioned companionship -- would like to share an adventure with someone else.
-Please note that there's a difference between workshops, lessons & tours.
+Please note that there's a difference between workshops, lessons & guided adventures.
 Workshops are designed with a small group in mind and include a learning component, as well as hands-on instruction in the field.
 Lessons are more intensive learning opportunities, but designed with the individual in mind.
-Tours do not include a learning component.
+Guided adventures do not include a learning component.
 It is expected that you know how to use your equipment to your satisfaction.
-While you may pick up some knowledge about wildlife and tracking, tours are focused on guiding you to the right places at the right times for photo opportunities.
+While you may pick up some knowledge about wildlife and tracking, adventures are focused on guiding you to the right places at the right times for photo opportunities.

 Each situation is unique and, as such, requires different levels of work and organization.
 Please contact Helen for a customized quote and be sure to include as many details as possible, specifically: